 Fortunately, this isn’t a hard decision.
 Most of the top cannabis ETFs share the same holdings because there aren’t many publicly traded companies who deal with cannabis products.

 The best cannabis funds (or any investment for that matter) are the ones that suit your needs and goals.
 It’s never wise to go all-in on one sector.
 Cannabis funds should be just a part of your entire investment portfolio.
-Make sure you diversify as much as possible.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Make sure you diversify as much as possible.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Trade stocks commission-freeStart trading